adaanene/LEMP/project_2.md

 5. Run security script with  `sudo mysql_secure_installation` to set password for MySQL

-    **Note** after this command you will be asked if you want to enable the VALIDATE PASSWORD PLUGIN, to validate a password for the database root user.
-If enabled, MySQL will reject passwords with an error if they don't meet the specified criteria.

-    Validation can be stopped without risk, but you should always use secure, one-of-a-kind passwords for database logins.
-Also note that the database root user is not the same as the system root, in fact the database root is an administrative user that has full privileges over the system root.

-    If you choose 'yes' keep in mind that you need to choose the strength for your password based on the following

-    ```
-    # There are three levels of password validation policy:

-    LOW    Length >= 8
-    MEDIUM Length >= 8, numeric, mixed case, and special characters
-    STRONG Length >= 8, numeric, mixed case, special characters and dictionary              file

-    Please enter 0 = LOW, 1 = MEDIUM and 2 = STRONG: 1
-    ```

-    **Note** In level 2 validation, you should choose a complex password with a mix of upper and lowercase letters, special characters and numbers otherwise you will get an error

-6. After validating password (or not) press `y` for all other questions

 7. Test your new password with `$ sudo mysql -p`

-    **Note** make sure you have mysql_native_password configured for PHP applications as MySQL PHP library mysqlnd doesn’t support caching_sha2_authentication, the default authentication method for MySQL 8.

 ### Install PHP packages and configure Ngnix to use PHP